 Up to 5 double-spaced pages.
 Email a .pdf of your work by 5:00 p.m.
 April 19, 2023, to Dr. John Chapin at [email protected].
 Request either a table or an easel to display your work.

 Visual arts (up to 8 pieces)

 - Two-dimensional works (photography, graphic design, painting, drawing, etc.): Develop a poster presentation or mount works individually to be displayed on easels.
 You may request up to 5 easels or a table.
 Digital work may be displayed on a laptop using Adobe Spark or other slideshow software.

 - Three-dimensional works (sculpture): You may request a table to display your work.

 One website, application, or other digital work.
 You must provide your own computer, tablet, or other digital display.
 Request a table to put your computer on.
 If you have other needs, such as an extension cord, please indicate those on the form.

 Posters should measure 24 inches by 36 inches and be created at 300 pixels per inch (ppi) resolution.
-Once printed the posters should be mounted on 24-inch-by-36-inch poster board or foam core.
+Once printed the posters should be mounted on 24-inch-by-36-inch poster board or foam core, available in the Academic Affairs office.
 See printing information for details.

 The description you enter below will be presented to judges, and it cannot be revised before the exhibition.
 Proofread it before you submit it.
 Your description should include the skills that you bring to the project and the personal and academic objectives that you accomplished.
 It is strongly recommended that you provide a draft of your description to your faculty adviser before completing and submitting the form.